 Common Court-Martial Offenses

 While the penalties for an NJP are typically lighter than those assessed at a court-martial, the reality is that a conviction in either proceeding could have profound consequences for you.
-In either case, you could face separation proceedings and find yourself ejected from the armed forces.
+In either case, you could face separation proceedings and find yourself involuntarily separated from the Air Force.

 Other common penalties include: